 Reasons for a board to terminate a teacher’s contract may include serious misconduct, incompetence, neglect of duty, conviction of a criminal offence and redundancy.
-If school board administrators have reasonable grounds for believing a teacher’s contract should be terminated, the administration must issue a notice of intent to terminate, specifying the reasons in writing, and the teacher must be offered a hearing.
-These rights exist notwithstanding any school board motion delegating the authority to terminate to the superintendent.
+If terminating a teacher’s contract, the administration must issue a notice of intent to terminate, specifying the reasons in writing, and the teacher must be offered a hearing before the trustees or the superintendent.
 Principals do not terminate contracts.

 Teachers should always contact the Association to discuss rights in their specific situation before resigning or accepting a termination.
 Upon request, a member of Association staff will help the teacher prepare for the hearing and will accompany or represent the teacher.
 Should the hearing be unsuccessful, the teacher will receive 30 days’ written notice that his or her contract will be terminated.
 Such notice may not be given in the 30 days preceding or during a vacation period of 14 days or more.

 Should a teacher wish to terminate an existing contract, he or she must provide the school board with 30 days’ written notice unless the resignation is accepted by mutual consent.
-A teacher cannot resign in the 30 days before or during a vacation period of 14 days or more.
+Thirty days’ notice cannot be given in the 30 days before or during a vacation period of 14 days or more.

 Board of Reference

 The Board of Reference is selected from a panel of labour arbitrators approved by the lieutenant-governor-in-council.
-Upon receipt of an appeal, the registrar of Alberta Education sets a date and advises the teacher and the school board.
 The Board of Reference can make any investigation considered necessary, but must give both parties the opportunity to be heard.

 Normally, both parties are represented by legal counsel, and all evidence is given under oath.
-The school board must first state its case and provide supporting evidence.
-The teacher’s counsel then rebuts and presents the case of the teacher.
-Finally, the Board of Reference renders a decision, which may be to (a) support the teacher’s appeal, (b) support the board’s termination, (c) order a severance payment, (d) order the recovery of salary or (e) issue any other order the Board of Reference deems appropriate.
+The Board of Reference may decide to (a) support the teacher’s appeal through reinstatement, (b) support the board’s termination, (c) order a severance payment, (d) order the recovery of salary or (e) issue any other order the Board of Reference deems appropriate.

 A settlement may be negotiated at any time before the Board of Reference decides the case.